The Lord is gracious and righteous. Yes, our God is merciful. Psalm 116:5

 and will call on the name of the Lord.

-18 I will pay my vows to the Lord,
+18 I will fulfill my vows to the Lord,

 yes, in the presence of all his people,

-19 in the courts of the Lord’s house,
+19 in the courts of house of the Lord,

 in the midst of you, Jerusalem.